yetanotherco/aligned_layer/docs/guides/3_validating_public_input.md

 ```

 This example generates a proof, instantiates a wallet to submit the proof, and then submits the proof to Aligned for verification.
 It then waits for the proof to be verified in Aligned and stores the verification data.

+To submit the proof using the code provided above, run `make submit_fibonacci_proof`.

 #### Using the CLI